Creating and configuring policies

 If a policy is active, the values of settings marked with the icon in the policy are displayed in the Application Console but cannot be edited.
 The values of other settings (marked with the icon in the policy) can be edited in the Application Console.

-The settings configured in the active policy and marked with the icon also block changes in Kaspersky Security Center for an individual protected device in the Properties: <Protected device name> window.
+The settings configured in the active policy and marked with the icon also block changes in Kaspersky Security Center for one protected device in the Properties: <Protected device name> window.

 Settings that are specified and sent to the protected device using an active policy are saved in the local task settings after the active policy is disabled.

-If a policy defines settings for any Real-Time Computer Protection task that is currently running, the settings defined by the policy will change immediately after the policy is applied.
+If a policy defines the settings of a currently running Real-Time Computer Protection task, the settings defined by the policy will change immediately after the policy is applied.
 If the task is not running, the settings are applied when it starts.